 • To reduce the usual working hours below the legal working time.

-• The principle of partial unemployment is to remunerate employees placed on partial unemployment up to 70% of their gross remuneration for the hours not worked: the employer benefits in return for the payment by the State of an indemnity which is equal to 7, 74 euros per non-working hour per employee (€7.23 per non-working hour for companies with more than 50 employees.
+• The principle of partial unemployment is to pay employees placed on partial unemployment up to 70% of their gross remuneration for hours not worked: the employer benefits in return from the payment by the State of an allowance which is equal to 7.74 euros per hour not worked per employee (7.23 euros per hour not worked for companies with more than 50 employees).

-Details are expected in the next few days.
+Further details are expected in the next few days.

-What are the formalities ?
+What are the formalities?

-• Prior consultation of the CSE;
+• Prior consultation with the Works Council;

 Subscribe to our newsletter

-Get the latest news and updates from our team.
+Receive the latest news and updates from our team.

-See you soon !
+See you soon!